Belinda Green: Pageantry

 Green began her pageantry career in 1972, where she won the title of Miss World, at the age of 20, against 73 other contestants.
 She was awarded 3000 pounds.
 The pageant was held in the Royal Albert Hall in London, on December 1.
 After this win, Actor and comedian Bob Hope invited her to entertain the American troops in Vietnam, during Christmas 1972.

 Green continued her pageantry career, being crowned Miss Australia beach girl in 1974, taking place in Perth.
 In this competition, she was awarded a gold Valiant Charger car.
 Belinda has not competed in a competition since, however has judged various; including Miss Tasmania (1999), Miss World (2004), and Best dressed tropical lady (2015).

 Personal life

-During 1978–1979, Belinda travelled aground the United States, and Europe to further her modelling career.
+During 1978–1979, Belinda travelled around the United States, and Europe to further her modelling career.
 Whilst travelling, she modelled for high fashion designers such as Ralph Lauren.
 During this time, Belinda was linked to singer Rod Stewart, it was never confirmed or denied whether Green and Stewart took part in a relationship.
 Belinda moved to Los Angeles in 1979, where she lived in a condo in Downtown LA.
 She pursued various modelling opportunities, and took part in acting classes.
 After 18 months, Green moved back to Sydney, and moved out of her Blacktown family home.
 Green then purchased her first home, a unit in the Eastern Suburbs of Sydney, Bellevue Hill.